Collegiate shag: Steps

 Described below is double-rhythm shag, which uses a "slow, slow, quick, quick" pattern.
-And unlike the other three rhythmic patterns, which all have eight or sixteen counts in their basic, the double-rhythm basic has six counts.
+Unlike the other three rhythmic patterns, which all have eight or sixteen counts in their basic, the double-rhythm basic has six counts.

 The basic step is danced in a face-to-face ("closed") but offset position (i.e., the lead and follow are chest to chest, but their orientation to one another is offset in such a way that the feet are not toe-to-toe but alternate like the teeth of a zipper).
 Partners stand close, with the lead's right hand positioned on the follow's back.
 The follow's left arm then rests either on the lead's shoulder or draped around their neck.

-It was also common for partners to have an exaggerated hand-hold (i.e., the way the lead's left hand and arm are positioned as he hold the follow's right hand) where the arms are held high in the air.
+It was also common for partners to have an exaggerated hand-hold (i.e., the way the lead's left hand and arm are positioned as he holds the follow's right hand) where the arms are held high in the air.
 Depending upon the height of each partner, the couple may have their arms pointed straight up.
 This was not always practised, but it is understood to be one of shag's distinctive features.
 Some dancers prefer to hold the arms much lower, similar to conventional ballroom positioning.
 Finally, the follow's footwork usually mirrors the lead's.

 Note: Step (in the description below) is defined as: a weight shift to the opposite foot while hopping (this is usually minimal; almost more of a slide than a literal hop).
 Hop is defined as: a lift-and-plant motion on the same foot.
 The planted foot is the foot with the dancer's weight on it.